Michel Platini was born on 21 June 1955 in Joeuf, Lorraine, in eastern France.

 From 1988 to 1990, Michel Platini was a member of the UEFA Technical Development Committee.
 From 2002, he was a member of the UEFA Executive Committee, and represented the Executive Committee on the UEFA Technical Development Committee.
 He also served on the UEFA working group on clubs and leagues.

-Michel Platini was elected as the sixth president of UEFA at the XXXI Ordinary UEFA Congress in Dusseldorf on 26 January 2007, and was re-elected by acclamation for a second four-year term at the XXXV Ordinary UEFA Congress in Paris on 22 March 2011.
+Michel Platini was elected as the sixth president of UEFA at the XXXI Ordinary UEFA Congress in Dusseldorf on 26 January 2007.
+He has been re-elected by acclamation twice since – at the XXXV Ordinary UEFA Congress in Paris on 22 March 2011, and at the XXXIX Ordinary UEFA Congress in Vienna on 24 March 2015.
 He is also a vice-president of FIFA.